terrabakky/documentation-api/Settings.md

 ##### Parameters
 - `data`: an JSON object containing JSONAPI compliant data object with following properties
   - `attributes`: An attribute object containing
-    - `accountId`: String, required if updating an account-level setting
+    - `accountId`: String, required if updating an account-level setting (Cloud Conformity accountId)
-    - `organisationId`: String, required if updating an organisation-level setting
+    - `organisationId`: String, required if updating an organisation-level setting (Cloud Conformity organisationId)
     - `channel`: String, must match channel in the settingId
     - `enabled`: Boolean, true for turning on, false for turning off this channel.
     - `manual`: Boolean, *(only used for SNS channels)* true for allowing users to manually send individual checks, false for disabling this option.